ianxxiao/Twitter-Sentiment/README.md

-# Twitter Sentiment (Developed in 2014)
+# Twitter Sentiment
-Python scripts that parse feeds from Twitter API, analyze sentiment, and output to CSV for visualization
+Python scripts that parse feeds from Twitter API, analyze sentiment, and output to CSV for visualization.
+The dataset used in this example contains ~196,500 tweets collected in a 20-min window in 2014.

 # Script Description